 Summer Salons with the Brooklyn Museum: Riots in Writing

 Experience an evening of intergenerational poetry in honor of the 50th anniversary of the Stonewall Uprising and the special exhibition Nobody Promised You Tomorrow: Art 50 Years After Stonewall at the Brooklyn Museum.
-Contemporary poets Wo Chan, Denice Frohman, Leah Lakshmi Piepzna-Samarasinha, Meredith Talusan, Pamela Sneed, and Brenda Shaughnessy read poems by queer elders and a selection of original work.
+Contemporary poets Wo Chan, Denice Frohman, Leah Lakshmi Piepzna-Samarasinha, Meredith Talusan, and Pamela Sneed read poems by queer elders and a selection of original work.

 Wo Chan (a.k.a.
 Pearl Harbor) is a queer poet and drag performance artist living in Brooklyn.
 They are the author of the chaplet ORDER THE WORLD, MOM (Belladonna), and has received fellowships from the New York Foundation of the Arts, Kundiman, Lambda Literary, and the Asian American Writers Workshop.
 Wo is standing member of the Brooklyn-based drag/burlesque collective Switch N’ Play, and has performed at venues including The Whitney, MOMA PS1, Joe’s Pub, National Sawdust, New York Live Arts, and the Brooklyn Museum.
 Wo was born in Macau, China, and is currently an MFA Candidate in Poetry at NYU.